A sick kitten with a thermometer in their mouth.

 Common signs of a sick kitten include: lethargy, weakness, decreased or lack of appetite, less interest in playing, sleeping more, vomiting, diarrhea, weight loss, trouble walking, and less interest in their owners, companions, and toys.

-The very first sign many sick kittens show is not eating.
+The very first sign many sick kittens show is inappetence.
 If you have several cats, it may be difficult to tell who is eating and who isn’t.
 For this reason, many veterinarians recommend that owners offer their sick kitten a small canned meal.
 Almost all cats love this kind of food, and it’s typically a good sign that something is wrong if your kitten doesn’t respond to it.
 This way, you will know something is wrong much sooner than if you free feed and offer dry food all the time (and you can’t tell who is eating what).

 It is also common for sick kittens to be lethargic.
 Signs can be subtle, but you might notice that your kitten will be slower to respond and not want to play as much.
 They might ignore their toys or sleep much more than usual.